afair/postgresql_cursor/README.md

 CURRENT OF" syntax to process and update each row in place.
 The primary goal is to read a large number of rows using buffering.

-Supports Rails/ActiveRecord v3.1 (v3.2 recommended) or higher and Ruby
+Supports Rails/ActiveRecord v3.1 (v3.2 recommended) higher (including
-1.9 and higher.
+v5.0) and Ruby 1.9 and higher.
 Not all features work in ActiveRecord v3.1.
 Support for this gem will only be for officially supported versions of ActiveRecord and Ruby; others can try older versions of the gem.

 ##Using Cursors